sadmansakibmahi2/Arduino-Based-Radar/README.md

 [Arduino code](https://github.com/sadmansakibmahi2/Arduino-Based-Radar/blob/main/rader_code/rader_code.ino)

 2)Open your arduino ide and past the code .Compile the code and upload it in your arduino.
-Please make sure that you hake selected the right COM(port)
+Please make sure that you have selected the right COM(port)

 ## Components and Connections